Srinagar-Jammu highway to remain shut tomorrow for weekly repair work | Greater Kashmir

-The Srinagar-Jammu highway will remain shut on Friday owing to weekly maintenance and repair work on the road, traffic authorities said on Thursday.
+The Srinagar-Jammu highway will remain shut on Friday owing to weekly maintenance and repair work on the road, traffic authorities said.

 J&K Traffic Police tweeted this afternoon that no traffic shall be allowed from either direction in view of the repair work.

-Mughal Road and Srinagar-Sonmarg-Gumri road will also continue to remain closed till further orders, it said.
+Mughal Road and Srinagar-Sonmarg-Gumri road too shall continue to remain closed till further orders, it said.